Facundo Bueso Sanllehí

 Facundo Bueso Sanllehí (February 5, 1905 – January 24, 1960) was a physicist, educator, science communicator and athlete.
 He was born on February 5, 1905, in Mexico City, Mexico.
 His family was forced to flee to Spain in 1915 because of the Mexican Revolution.
 Later in 1917 the family moved from Spain to San Juan, Puerto Rico.

-In 1927 he obtained a BS degree in Physics (Magna Cum Laude) from the University of Puerto Rico, Rio Piedras.
-He became a Teaching Assistant of Physics before obtaining his BS degree (1926–1927).
-He obtained a MS degree in Physics from the University of Chicago in 1929.
-In 1941 he earned his PhD from the University of Chicago.
+In 1927 he obtained a B.S. degree in Physics (Magna Cum Laude) from the University of Puerto Rico, Río Piedras Campus.
+He became a Teaching Assistant of Physics before obtaining his B.S. degree (1926–1927).
+He obtained an M.S. degree in Physics from the University of Chicago in 1929.
+In 1941 he earned his Ph.D. from the University of Chicago.
 In 1940 and in 1941 he received the prestigious Guggenheim Fellowship for Physics for studies in the field of band spectra.

-He worked at the University of Puerto Rico, Río Piedras campus since 1926–1960.
+He worked at the University of Puerto Rico, Río Piedras campus from 1926 to 1960.
 He was a Physics Professor, Chairman of the Department of Physics, Dean of the College of Arts and Sciences.
 In 1943 he was named Dean of the Faculty of Natural Sciences.
 Facundo Bueso was the first person to hold that position.
-Bueso died on January 24, 1960, when the motor boat in which he traveled was overturned near Isla Verde.
+Bueso died on January 24, 1960, when the motor boat in which he traveled was overturned near Isla Verde, Puerto Rico.

-He was an excellent communicator of science.
-He participated of many programs on radio and TV.
-He was selected to be in the Puerto Rican Sports Pavilion ("El Pabellón de la Fama del Deporte Puertorriqueño") (1950) and the Hall of Fame of Sports in Puerto Rico ("El Salón de la Fama del Deporte en Puerto Rico")(January 25, 1958).
-The University of Puerto Rico Río Piedras campus has a historical building named after him that is part of the Natural Sciences Faculty.
+He was an excellent communicator of science and participated in many radio and TV programs.
+He was inducted into the Puerto Rican Sports Pavilion, also known as 'El Pabellón de la Fama del Deporte Puertorriqueño,' in 1950,("El Pabellón de la Fama del Deporte Puertorriqueño") and the Hall of Fame of Sports in Puerto Rico ('El Salón de la Fama del Deporte en Puerto Rico') on January 25, 1958.
+The University of Puerto Rico's Río Piedras campus has a historical building named in his honor, which is part of the Faculty of Natural Sciences.

 Early life and education

 He was born in Mexico City on February 5, 1905.
-His father was Francisco Bueso, a master carpenter from Valencia, Spain.
-His mother was Eulalia Sanllehí from Cataluña, Spain.
-He had an older brother named Francisco ("Paco") and a younger brother named Andrés, who was a painter.
-His family was forced to flee to Barcelona, Spain in 1915 because of the Mexican Revolution.
-His family moved from Barcelona to Puerto Rico to work for Rafael Margarida in Río Piedras.
+His father, Francisco Bueso, was a master carpenter from Valencia, Spain, and his mother was Eulalia Sanllehí, hailed from Cataluña, Spain.
+He had an older brother named Francisco ("Paco") and a younger brother named Andrés, who became a painter.
+In 1915, due to the Mexican Revolution, his family was forced to flee to Barcelona, Spain.
+Later, they moved to Puerto Rico to work for Rafael Margarida in Río Piedras, Puerto Rico.